South Carolina Traffic Tickets: Fines, Violations, and Penalties

 Fighting Your SC Traffic Ticket

 You have the choice to fight your ticket.
 To challenge your ticket, appear in court and plead not guilty.
 The court will assign you a date to present your argument.
-It is best if you hire a traffic attorney to represent you at the hearing.
+Hiring a traffic attorney to represent you at the hearing is best.

-If you are found guilty, the court will require you pay the court fees, ticket fine, and any other charges associated with the process.
+If you are found guilty, the court will require you to pay the court fees, ticket fines, and any other charges associated with the process.

 Lost Your SC Traffic Ticket

 If you cannot find your traffic ticket, you can contact the county court or visit the SC DMV website.
 Either way will provide the information you will need.
-Once you have the knowledge, go ahead and pay the fine by any of the available payment options.
+Once you know, go ahead and pay the fine with any of the available payment options.